 Religious Education

-Religious Education at Markyate Village School is designed to enable our pupils to become tolerant young people with respect and understanding of the views of others, including the beliefs and practices of religions and otherworld views.
+At Markyate Village School, Religious Education is designed to enable pupils to become tolerant young people with respect and understanding of the views of others, including the beliefs and practices of world views, religious or otherwise.

-Religious Education in Markyate Village School supports our children to ask, understand and consider deep questions through investigating eight key areas of religious and world views:
+Religious Education at Markyate Village School supports our children to ask, understand and consider deep questions through investigating eight key areas outlined in the Herts Agreed Syllabus:

 • Beliefs and practices